-Research also has shown that this is a two-way street.
-Craniofacial malformation such as a narrow palate can lead to airway obstruction and breathing impairment.
-These malformations can make it more difficult to breathe through the nose, which can result in chronic mouth breathing and lead to sleep apnea, sleep disorders and lifelong ill-health.
+Indeed, many of the underlying causes of orthodontic problems, such as dental malalignment, jaw malocclusions, and bone growth complications also hold a relationship with breathing impairment.
+These malformations can make it more difficult to breathe through the nose, resulting in chronic mouth breathing and leading to sleep apnea, sleep disorders, and lifelong ill-health.

 The Trouble with Mouth Breathing

 Some parents may wonder why it matters if a child breathes through the mouth or through the nose.
 Breathing is breathing, right?